 - 1. Have and maintain a minimum 2.7 cumulative grade point average on a 4.000 scale and a grade of C or above in CORE 1043 Composition I, EDFN 1002 Intro to Education, EDFN 2003 Foundations of Education, an approved math course, and any other professional education courses attempted to date.
 (An overall 2.7 GPA and no lower than 2.5 GPA in their teaching field/major and professional education is required for admission to the professional Semester for student teaching.)
 Receive a satisfactory evaluation of academic and personal qualities by the academic advisor and by two other faculty members from inside or outside the unit.
 The Director of Teacher Education will also check for clearance with the Dean of Students.
-Candidates must also complete a self-evaluation and submit an essay with the application concerning the title, "Why I want to be a teacher." - Receive at least the minimum state scores per Arkansas Department of Education guidelines for the Praxis/Core Tests of Reading, Writing and Math or minimum ACT scores per ADE guidelines.
+Candidates must also complete a self-evaluation and submit an essay with the application concerning the title, "Why I want to be a teacher." - 2.
+Must meet the minimum ACT/SAT scores for Reading, Math, and Writing or minimum Praxis/Core Tests scores for Reading, Math, & Writing.
+See the Department for details.